Universite-Gustave-Eiffel/NoiseModelling/Docs/functions/Geometric_Tools/Enrich_DEM_with_rail.rst

 * Railroads right-of-way (railWidth): Name of column where the railroad right-of-way is stored (Mandatory)

-* Rail platform height (hRail): Railways platform height (Optionnal).
+* Rail platform height (hRail): Railways platform height (Optional).
 Default value = 0.5m

-* Input SRID (inputSRID): SRID of the input tables (Optionnal)
+* Input SRID (inputSRID): SRID of the input tables (Optional)

-* Output suffixe (outputSuffixe): Suffixe applied at the end of the resuling table name (Optionnal).
+* Output suffix (outputsuffix): suffix applied at the end of the resuling table name (Optional).
 If not specified, "ENRICHED" is applied

 In the schema below, orange points will be inserted into the DEM. d2, d3 and d4 are deduced from the information provided in the parameter railWidth, using the following formula: